n4demo/learn-to-run-apps-on-AKS/README-step2.md

 *http://ip-address*

-### Congratulations - you now know how to deploy a single application container to Kubernetes using best practice YAML files!!
+### Congratulations - you now know how to deploy a single application container to AKS using best practice YAML files!!

 15. Open README-step3 in VS Code